 At Nu Perspectives we are able to create and test working prototypes on the premises, making it much easier and cheaper for us to carry out very precise tests and changes on instruments, until they are working effectively.

 Firstly, we looked to limit the length of the flow path of liquid nitrogen in direct contact with the coupling body material.
 This reduced the amount of liquid boil off in the coupling which had a positive effect.
 However, it meant the whole coupling body froze, so our next step was to take out as much of the coupling material as possible.

 This had a positive impact on the results, but not enough, so we insulated the part of the coupling that was still in direct thermal contact with the liquid nitrogen, and this improved the performance further.

 This is an ongoing project and while we have made significant progress we are still working to further reduce the time to nucleate boiling at the tip.
 Our approach has demonstrated that very small changes can make a big difference to the performance of an overall cryogenic system.

-We are very lucky to have the in-house prototyping facility which really does make an enormous difference to this kind of precision engineering work.
+We are very lucky to have the in-house prototyping facility which makes an enormous difference to this kind of precision engineering work.
 While this project is still ongoing we know that couplings are used in lots of cryogenics applications and that our findings could help others in the field.